Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 A lifelong condition, ASD can make it more difficult to make and keep relationships, communicate feelings, ideas and thoughts, handle change or deal with aspects of the environment like sounds, light or textures.
 For some people with ASD, this can make it hard to carry out ordinary or everyday activities.

 Due to the complexity of ASD, and the need for supporting documentation from your GP, it is not possible to do a self-referral for this condition.
-Please see your GP who will be able to refer you.
-To speed up that process, please request a school report from your school SENCO and take that with you when you see your GP.

 ASD can affect your mental health in ways such as an increase in anxiety.
 If you would like support with anxiety or another condition that we can accept self referrals for, please go to the relevant health topic page where you will find further information on the condition, a link to self-refer and self-help resources.